 News

-Sculpture Works Coming Soon
+Architectural Node Works Coming Soon

 17 June 2025

+An Architectural Node will sit along the trails of each of the themes.
+These act as reflective spaces along the trail encouraging pause and deeper immersion in the experience.
 The Architectural Nodes are collaborative explorations of the themes of the walk through an Indigenous lens, crafted by First Peoples design studios, Djinjama and COLA Studio.

-Activism Theme - Sherbrooke Picnic Grounds
+Activism Node - Sherbrooke Picnic Grounds

 The Activism Node sculpture will be installed in the Sherbrooke Picnic Grounds, off the main carpark in late June/early July - weather depending.